Charan619/Charan619/README.md

-- 🔭 I’m currently working on a couple of Full Stack projects
+- 🔭 I'm an NYU Computer Science Graduate with experience in AI Software Development and Data Science
-- 🌱 I’m trying to learn more about Software Development and Machine Learning and Economics
+- 🌱 I’m currently working on a couple of AI Full Stack projects
 - 👯 I’m looking to collaborate on any interesting Social-cause centric endeavor
 - 💬 Ask me about any random topic under the sun, I'll usually have something interesting to say
 - 😄 Pronouns: he/him